-You do not need to know all the maths
+You do not need to know all the math

-Do not worry if the maths looks intimidating, you do not need to know any of it to use this better momentum indicator to find investment ideas.
+Do not worry if the math looks intimidating, you do not need to know any of it to use this better momentum indicator to find investment ideas.

 How well does it fit – Adjusted Slope